The-Marcy-Lab-School/exit-ticket-7_6/erd.md

-A user is able to add reviews and photos on to the profile of a businesses on yelp.
-This review populates their own profile with reviews they have given and the business profile of reviews that have been received.
-Businesses are in able to reply to users reviews.
+A user is able to write and add many reviews and photos on to the profile of a businesses on yelp.
+A business profile can have many reviews.
+Businesses are in reply to many reviews.

 ![](yelp-model.png)

+**one to many**
+One user can follow 0 to many businesses
+One user can write 0 to many reviews
-A user has an ability to view, review, and follow many businesses.
+One user can upload 0 to many phots
-A user has an ability to write multiple reviews of a business and review multiple other businesses one at a time.
-A business can have zero to many reviews.
-A user and a business are able to upload zero to many photos and a user is able to upload 0 to many photos on a review.
+One business can upload 0 to many photos
-One review is able have many photos.
+One review can have many 0 to many photos

+**many to many**
+Many businesses can have many reviews